Subscribe: Apple Podcasts | Google Podcasts | Stitcher | RSS

 - Ask yourself: Do you really need to picture every small detail to get a clear impression?
 In most of the memory training exercises, visualization is actually not necessary.

 - Start filling in the details of that conversation in your mind.
 Think of the phrases you used, the words, the features of that person, as well as the location and any other details you can bring to mind.
+(This activity will itself help you remember more from conversations.)

 - Observe how your memory works and changes as you complete the exercise.